-OPR.11.04 A written directive requires documented searches of courtrooms at the beginning and end of the court day.
+OPR.11.04 IF applicable; a written directive requires documented searches of courtrooms at the beginning and end of the court day.

-OPR.11.05 A written directive provides guidelines for equipment used for courthouse/courtroom security.
+OPR.11.05 IF applicable; a written directive provides guidelines for equipment used for courthouse/courtroom security.

 LEGAL PROCESS